rezimarie/Python_Final_project/README.md

+# requirements and usage:
+- The tools in this project are written in Jupyter Notebooks
+- The version of Python this project was created with is 3.10.9
+- check the requirements.txt file to install required libraries and modules

 # Final_project
 Hi, welcome to our final project, we offer tools for both active or passive trading.
 We also offer some insight into performance of sustainable companies, compared to unsistainable.